aalok-kumar-yadav/Design_Project/README.md

 # Design_Project

-Object detection and recognition for blind person and give message about what object is in front distance
+Object detection and recognition for blind person and give message about what object is and what distance?
 Before we proceed to taining and testing we have to install software dependacies

 ## Install Dependencies